Millarville

 Millarville is a hamlet in Alberta, Canada within the Foothills County.
 It is located in the foothills of the Canadian Rockies at an elevation of 1185 m.
 The hamlet is located northwest of the intersection of the Cowboy Trail (Highway 22) and Highway 549, approximately 11 km north of Turner Valley and 35 km southwest of Calgary's city limits.

 The hamlet is within Census Division No. 6 and in the federal riding of Macleod.

 History

 The post office first opened in April 1892.

 Demographics

 The population of Millarville according to the most recent 2003 municipal census conducted by Foothills County is 58.

 Attractions

-Millarville shares its name with the Millarville Market and Fair.
+Millarville is the location of the Millarville Market and Fair.
 Founded in 1907, the market and fair are hosted by the Millarville Racing and Agricultural Society on land northeast of the hamlet, 1.6 kilometres east down Highway 549, east.
 (MRAS).

 The Leighton Art Centre includes a gallery of Alberta art and the museum home of founders and artists A.C. and Barbara Leighton.
 There is also a gallery shop of art and handcrafts.